-As explained by Georgio Agamben, following Carl Schimitt's discussion in his book The Nomos of the Earth in the International Law of Jus Publicum Europaeum, the word "economy" is derived from the Latin word oikonomia and the ancient Greek word oikovóμoç.
+As explained by Georgio Agamben, the word 'economy' is derived from the Latin word oikonomia and the ancient Greek word oikovóμoç.
 It indicates the management and administration of the order in the household, the smallest social unit.
 However, the economy's activities can never be separated from the polis, i.e., the sphere of the state, and would always function as the political economy (Agamben 2011: 17-21).
 The BRI strategic economy, I would argue, refers to the management, administration, arrangement of the circulation of resources, goods, people, and information in such a strategic way that the entire networks serve the vision of China's tianxia with the infrastructure of the global management.

 In this chapter, I want to address the above-raised questions of the BRI strategic economy through the analytic concept of logistics.
-I shall bring in the idea of the Chinese game of Go and the disposition of Shi (勢) in my analysis of the BRI global logistics.
-I argue that the Chinese concept of the disposition of Shi, the administration of the circumstances, and the propensities of the situation, can help us better understand the BRI strategic economy in managing this new world order and its potential development.
-The activities of the economy do not concern merely commerce and trading activities and cannot be separated from politics.
+I shall bring in the idea of the Chinese game of Go and the dispositif of Shi (勢) in my analysis of the BRI global logistics.
+I argue that the Chinese concept of the dispositif of Shi, the administration of the circumstances, and the propensities of the situation, can help us better understand the BRI strategic economy in managing this new world order and its potential development.
+The activities of the economy do not concern merely commerce and trading activities, and cannot be separated from politics.
 When the entire world is viewed as China's own tianxia, its own terrain, then the nomos of the world and the economic management of all the goods and resources belong to its business.
-The concept of Shi would then explain how China's Belt and Road strategy operates its administration of the infrastructure to prepare for the potential development of the situation.
-If tianxia is the scope of the total plan, the cartographic administration of all the threads of propensities would be all the trickier and deserve our fuller examination.
+The concept of Shi would then explain how China's Belt and Road strategy operates its administration of the situation of the scope of the total plan, the cartographic administration of all the threads of propensities would be all the trickier and deserve our fuller examination.

-Where is Taiwan in the picture of the global web?
+Where is Taiwan in the Picture of the Global Web?

-Before discussing the cartographic administration of the global BRI, as a scholar in humanities and social sciences based in Taiwan, the first question that I need to address is: is Taiwan part of the BRI?
+Before discussing the cartographic administration of the global BRI, as a scholar in humanities and social sciences based in Taiwan, the first question that I need to address is: Is Taiwan part of the BRI?

 The answer is yes, and no. No, because Taiwan never appears on any map of the Belt and Road projects.
 Nevertheless, absolutely yes, to a certain extent.
 It is the negative image in the picture and reflects China's intention to control not only the situation in the Taiwan Strait but also on a much larger scale.
 China has long determined to take Taiwan back under its territorial control.
-In recent decades, all the countries that have switched their diplomatic relations from Taiwan to China have joined China's BRI (see Table 8.1).
-The most recent cases of Kiribati and the Solomon Islands in 2019 indicate that China's move has extended to the so-called Third Island Chain and directly threatens the security line of the United States (Post Courier 2019).
+In recent decades, all the countries that have switched their diplomatic relations from Taiwan to China have joined China's BRI.
+The most recent cases of Kiribati and the Solomon Islands in 2019 indicate that China's move has extended to the so-called Third Island Chain and directly threaten the security line of the United States (Post Courier 2019).

 The First Island Chain begins at the Kuril Islands, includes Taiwan and Borneo, and ends at the northern portion of the Philippines.
 The Second Island Chain refers to the Bonin Islands and Volcano Islands of Japan and Mariana Island.
 The Third Island Chain is the closest to the United States that starts at the Aleutian Islands and finishes up in Oceania, with the Hawaiian Islands.
 The South Pacific Islands have become a frontline in a multi-nation contest for power and influence in Greater Asia.
-China's move to intervene in the Third Island Chain indicates her intention of competing with the US in terms of economic, diplomatic, and security controls in the region (Manthorpe 2019; Vorndick 2018).
+China's move to intervene in the Third Island Chain indicates her intention of competing with the US in terms of economic, diplomatic, and security controls in the region.
+(Manthorpe 2019; Asia Maritime Transparency Initiative 2018)